Address Resolution Protocol

 How Cisco Express Forwarding Works

-CEF builds and maintains two key data structures: the FIB and Adjacency Table.
+CEF builds and maintains two fundamental data structures: the FIB and Adjacency Table.
 The FIB contains information about the best path to forward packets, while the Adjacency Table stores Layer 2 next-hop addresses.
 These data structures enable CEF to make forwarding decisions quickly and efficiently, resulting in faster packet processing.

 Advanced Features and Customization Options